silentkinght25/Image-Captioning/README.md

 14. Initialisation: biases-> zeros, feedforward weights-> xavier, recurrent weights-> orthogonal
 15. Generation: Greedy Search and Beam Search of width 3

 In Merge Achitecture rather than combining image features together with linguistic features from within the RNN, merge architectures delay their combination until after the caption prefix has been vectorised.
 Model can be visualised by file model.png.
 However comparative studies by Marc Tanti has showed that merge model tends to perform better than the inject model.
 Although various modifications have been introduced in inject model(pre-inject, par-inject, post-inject and init-inject) and merge model(merge-concat, merge-add and merge-mult), I have implemented merge-add architecture.

+For Image dataset I have used Pretrained Inceptionv3(minus last 2 layers) which was performed on Imagenet to extract the image features.
+Moreover Pretrained Glove Embeddings are used to reduce the training time of the model.
+It can be downloaded from https://github.com/stanfordnlp/GloVe

+Dataset can be downloaded by filling in the request form https://forms.illinois.edu/sec/1713398.